 BEA

-Personal income increased $122.0 billion (0.5 percent at a monthly rate) in March.
-Disposable personal income (DPI)-personal income less personal current taxes-increased $104.0 billion (0.5 percent).
-Personal outlays-the sum of personal consumption expenditures (PCE), personal interest payments, and personal current transfer payments-increased $172.1 billion (0.9 percent) and consumer spending increased $160.9 billion (0.8 percent).
-Personal saving was $671.0 billion and the personal saving rate-personal saving as a percentage of disposable personal income-was 3.2 percent in March.
+Personal income increased $94.5 billion (0.4 percent at a monthly rate) in September, according to estimates released today by the U.S. Bureau of Economic Analysis.
+Disposable personal income (DPI)?personal income less personal current taxes?increased $75.9 billion (0.3 percent) and personal consumption expenditures (PCE) increased $65.1 billion (0.3 percent).
+Personal outlays?the sum of PCE, personal interest payments, and personal current transfer payments?increased $70.7 billion in September.
+Personal saving was $1.09 trillion in September and the personal saving rate?personal saving as a percentage of disposable personal income?was 4.7 percent.
 Full Text

 Categories -